A light-filled studio in the heart of Ottawa

 Kitchissippi Times, October 2019

-Inside the belly of the pot you will notice a little golden colour.
+Within the belly of the jug, you will notice a gold coloured spot; this is the seed.

-The process of creativity guided in a nurturing space has the ability to strengthen who we are, empower our inner self and be a stronger voice in the community.
+At Hintonburg Pottery the process of creativity guided in a nurturing space has the ability to strengthen and empower individuals to be a stronger voice within our communities.

-You’ll notice the clay jug is tipped slightly forward – this symbolizes that when we are ready, we are able to give of ourselves to others and in that moment we are giving to the circle of life, of love and community.
+The final symbol of our studio vision, is the clay jug tipped slightly forward.
+This tipping forward states we are ready, we are able and we are willing to give ourselves to others.
+Through this act of pouring out, we give to the circle of life, the circle of love, and community.